MichaelKalamogan/Errand-Buddy/README.md

 * Components in the dashboard page could further broken into several components
 * The styling could be improved more
-* Web app to be more interactive e.g. mobile, tablet etc
+* Web app to be responsive e.g. mobile, tablet etc